 - Keep scrolling to see the step-by-step tutorial and a video.

 - You’ll have scraps of pizza dough that you can use to create mini pizzas, so you’ll use more sauce, cheese and toppings for this.

 You can purchase a Wilton 3-D Mini Skull Pan from Amazon.com or find them in craft stores. (commission earned for sales)

 UPDATE: Due to the popularity of the Stuffed Pizza Skull video, the Wilton Pans have sold out on Amazon.com.

-Brush egg wash over the backside of your skulls to make sure the seems are really well glued together.
-Refrigerate for 30 minutes.
+- Brush egg wash over the backside of your skulls to make sure the seems are really well glued together.

-Bake for 18-20 minutes until the crust looks cooked through and golden brown.
-Just a note, the faces of your skulls have been in contact with the pan and will be much more brown, so don’t over bake them.
+- Just a note, the faces of your skulls have been in contact with the pan and will be much more brown, so do not over bake them.

 More Halloween Appetizers and Entrees